 When considering use cases to optimize personalized banking experiences, empathy must be a key element.
 By transitioning from a sales mindset to an empathy mindset, your bank or credit union can truly deepen the relationship by building trust with new and existing customers.
 Empathy doesn’t have to be an offer or a discount to a product or service.
 It simply has to be an experience that makes your customer feel seen and understood, oftentimes this is as simple as providing advice and recommendations based on their individual needs.
 For example, providing tools and best practices to your small business customers on transitioning to eCommerce given the current climate.

 Want to learn how you can implement a personalization strategy at your bank or credit union that can differentiate and win in-market?
-Join our next webinar “Everything You Need to Know About Personalization in Banking” on August 6.
-Limited spots available.
+Watch our webinar “Everything You Need to Know About Personalization in Banking”.

 Myth 3: It’s difficult for banks to quantify the benefits of a personalization strategy.